 - 5.2.10.
-Payments of the Cash Incentive Scheme grant will be made to decant transfers where: - The property vacated remains part of the Council's housing stock and the refurbished unit continues to be larger than one bedroom. - Because of the extent of the works, a decision is made to transfer or sell the property being vacated to a partner RP and the Council will receive a nomination right to a family sized unit. - It is not possible to determine refurbishment plans prior to the property becoming vacant (but where it would appear that the unit being vacated will provide a family-sized accommodation for re-letting after completion of the works). - 5.2.11.
+Payments of the Cash Incentive Scheme grant will be made to decant transfers where: - The property vacated remains part of the Council's housing stock and the refurbished unit continues to be larger than one bedroom. - Because of the extent of the works, a decision is made to transfer or sell the property being vacated to a partner RP and the Council will receive a nomination right to a family sized unit. - It is not possible to determine refurbishment plans prior to the property becoming vacant (but where it would appear that the unit being vacated will provide a family-sized accommodation for reletting after completion of the works). - 5.2.11.
 Where a property is to be demolished, no Cash Incentive payment will be made. - 5.2.12.
 The Council retains the right to commence legal proceedings for possession whilst a person is included within the Pressing Housing Need Priority Group as a Decant. - 5.2.13.
-The Council is currently in the process of implementing a major Regeneration programme in the borough (as set out in the Housing Renewal Strategy 2010 and subsequent updated strategies) and specific decant policies will apply to the following individual schemes (see also section 17.2.7); - Tollgate Gardens Estate - Ebury Bridge Estate - Church Street Area
+The Council is bringing forward a range of Regeneration and Renewal Schemes across the city.
+Specific decant policies will apply and these schemes may also be subject to a local lettings plan (see also section 16.2.7).